GouniManikumar12/aip-spec/CONFORMANCE.md

-# AMXP Conformance & Certification
+# AIP Conformance & Certification

-This document defines the requirements for obtaining **"AMXP Compatible"** certification.
+This document defines the requirements for obtaining **"AIP Compatible"** certification.

 ## Table of Contents